HSSBoston/climappers/README.md

 We are excited to receive [a Global Finalist Honorable Mention](https://www.spaceappschallenge.org/2023/awards/honorable-mentions/) from 8,715 teams worldwide (57,999 participants from 152 countries) by NASA and 13 other nations' space agencies!
 -->

-Our team worked on the [Community Mapping](https://www.spaceappschallenge.org/nasa-space-apps-2024/challenges/community-mapping/).
+Our team worked on the [Community Mapping](https://www.spaceappschallenge.org/nasa-space-apps-2024/challenges/community-mapping/) challenge.
 We worked on the impacts of climate change on heat-related illness, bird conservation, drought and farming.

 <!--
 We built "smart" mirrors and picture frames, each of which downloads NASA's sonification data, replays its audio portion with a speaker and displays its video/image portion with a digital display.
 We also designed a new sonification algorithm that sonifies constellations.
 Our ultimate goal is to embed sonification to daily life and better disseminate cosmic soundscape.